Table of Contents

 Ultimately, CoinFLEX features a very similar trading experience to Bybit and Phemex, and feels more like a re-skin of these trading platforms than anything else.
 This is by no means negative as competition in the space is generally a good thing for traders.

-The revamped user-interface and simple design is certainly a great plus and the ability to instantly switch between ‘derivatives’ and ‘spot’ markets without opening a fresh page is also welcomed.
+The revamped user interface and simple design is certainly a great plus and the ability to instantly switch between ‘derivatives’ and ‘spot’ markets without opening a fresh page is also welcomed.

 In addition, trading fees are also some of the lowest we have seen making the platform highly competitive in comparison to other mainstream exchanges.

-While liquidity is good for the revamped exchange derivatives trading is still a niche market when seen in broader context.
+While liquidity is good for the revamped exchange derivatives trading is still a niche market when seen in a broader context.
 According to data from CoinGecko, trading volumes peaked at $100,000,000 in November, providing enough liquidity for market participants.

 Provided the platform increases liquidity moving forward, it could become a noteworthy competitor to the prevailing derivative exchange platforms.
+Check our list of most popular crypto exchanges.